-Because most cases of acute bronchitis, as well as acute exacerbations of chronic bronchitis, are caused by the common cold or influenza, it helps to take measures to stop the spread of these viruses including the following:
+Because most cases of acute bronchitis, as well as acute exacerbations of chronic bronchitis, are caused by the common cold or the flu, it helps to take measures to stop the spread of these viruses including the following:

 - Regular thorough hand washing and drying

 - Avoiding contact with people who are unwell